hau-zy/product_security_challenge/project/README.md

 - [x] CSRF prevention
     - Implemented with `flask_wtf.csrf`.
 - [ ] Multi factor authentication
-- [ ] Password reset / forget password mechanism
+- [X] Password reset / forget password mechanism
+    - Password reset functionality is implemented with user providing existing password as authentication of user.
+However, for Forget Password, multi-factor authentication is required to verify that the password change is initated by the user.
 - [X] Account lockout
     - Account is locked out for 5min after 5 wrong password attempts.
 - [X] Cookie